gfariello/reddit-nature-climate-2024/README.md

-# Reddit Nature COMMSENV Climate 2024
+# Reddit Nature CommsEnv Climate 2024

 This repository contains the code, instructions, and data necessary to reproduce the findings in our paper, tentatively accepted to *Nature Communications Earth